Decoding Gray Matter: large-scale analysis of brain cell morphometry to inform microstructural modeling of diffusion MR signals: Discussion

 \textit{Neural Cell Membrane Permeability to Water}.
 Several works suggest water exchange between unmyelinated neurites and ECS and/or soma occurring on time scales comparable to typical dMRI clinical acquisitions, i.e. ~10-100 ms. Although there is not a consensus yet, some works report exchange times $t_{ex}$ for ex vivo mouse brain ~5-10 ms \cite{williamson2019Magnetic, cai2022Disentangling, olesen2022diffusion}, suggesting membrane permeability ~125 $\mu$m/s (like red blood cells), others report $t_{ex}$ for in vivo mouse brain of ~20-40 ms \cite{yang2018Intracellular, jelescu2022neurite, mougel2024}, suggesting membrane permeability ~2-35 $\mu$m/s.
-Using the latter estimates of membrane permeability, and our estimates of the cellular and branch surface-to-volume ratios we estimated distribution of intra-domain and intra-branch residence times that span from a few milliseconds to tens of milliseconds (Fig.\ref{fig:6}).
-On average, glial cells have shorter residence times than neurons, and small neurons like granule cells have much shorter residence times than large neurons like pyramidal cells.
-These observations support the idea of a wide distribution of exchange times within the GM, with water within glial cells in faster exchange with ECS than that within neurons (10-20 ms versus 20-50 ms).
-We have to acknowledge here that in our analysis we did not include dendritic spines, boutons and glial leflets, that can occupy up to $20\%$ of the GM volume \cite{KASTHURI2015}.
-Recent studies have demonstrated that diffusion-mediated exchange between cellular projections' shaft and these small lateral protrusions is another mechanism of water exchange, different from the permeative one, but happening on similar time scales (from a few millisecond to a few tens of milliseconds) \cite{PALOMBO2018, simsekISMRM2024, arthurISMRM2024}.
-Therefore, the interplay between diffusion-mediated and permeative exchange cannot be neglected when analysing and intepreting time-dependent dMRI measurements in the GM.
-Appropriate modelling and acquisition strategies to disentangle the two mechanisms and provide unbiased estimates are still missing, and represent an exciting avenue for future research in the field.
+The broad range of permeability values present in the literature result in a large range of residence and exchange times.
+Consequently, to accurately quantify the impact of permeability on the dMRI signal, an accurate measure of the membrane permeability of the tissue being investigated is needed.
+Here, we provide reference values of intra-branch, intra-cellular residence times and corresponding exchange times for any possible permeability value within the range 2-35 $\mu$m/s, observed in vivo (Fig.\ref{fig:7}).
+Using a representative value of low (2 $\mu$m/s) and high (20 $\mu$m/s) permeability, we also estimated the distribution of intra-cellular and intra-branch residence times, which span from a few milliseconds to hundreds of milliseconds (Fig.\ref{fig:7}).

+One limitation of our analysis is that we did not include spines, boutons and glial leaflets, that can occupy up to $20\%$ of the GM volume \cite{KASTHURI2015}.
+Dendritic spines influence intracellular diffusion by increasing the surface-to-volume ratio and introducing structural complexity and compartmentalisation within dendrites \cite{palombo2017modeling, chakwizira2025role, csimcsek2025role}.
+Using simple modeling (see Supplementary Fig.5), we estimate that a spine density of 1 spine/µm increases the branch surface-to-volume ratio by $\approx20–30\%$ in rodent neurons, leading to a $\approx15–20\%$ reduction in residence time.
+At a density of 2 spines/µm, the surface-to-volume ratio increases by $\approx50\%$, with a corresponding $\approx35\%$ reduction in residence time.